IeiuniumLux/NeuralCandy/README.md

 NeuralCandy uses the  [TensorFlow Lite](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite#tensorflow-lite) inference library for Android to locally classify the captured image against a pre-trained [ImageNet](http://image-net.org/) model.
 This model is good at recognizing categories that it was trained with.
 You can just use your personal phone to search on Google for the requested target and put it in front of the mounted Pi camera.
 Or, you can also use real objects or printed photos.
 The [Raspberry Pi 3 model B](https://developer.android.com/things/hardware/raspberrypi.html) will handle the image processing and the motor for the candy release.

 > Note that the Android Things project is still in the developer preview stage for early adopters to use for testing.
 NeuralCandy is currently built using the [preview 6.1 release](https://developer.android.com/things/preview/releases.html#preview-6-1); which may still have some stability issues.
-One of them is that you have to reboot the Raspberry Pi after installing the app because the camera permission requested by the app is not granted until the next device reboot.
+One of them is that you have to reboot the Raspberry Pi after installing the NeuralCandy app because the camera permission requested by the app is not granted until the next device reboot.

 ## What you'll need